 Nozomi Kanda's concerts and recital have seen her perform in many countries, including Belgium(Flagey, MIM, Festival des Midi-Minimes, Ars Musica, Festival Mozart, Festival de Wallonie) , Spain, France, Luxembourg, Norway, Tunisia and her home country, Japan as a soloist and as a chamber musician.

-During her studies, Nozomi developed an interest in the shinobue, a traditional Japanese flute, and studied with Kohei Nishikawa, who has a high reputation in this field.
+During her studies, Nozomi developed an interest in the shinobue, a traditional Japanese flute, and studied with Kohei Nishikawa, who has a high reputation in the field of the contemporary music for Japanese instruments, and Rio Tosha who has a high reputation in the field of the traditional Japanese music.
 Nozomi also regularly gives Japanese music concerts with ensembles that include Japanese instruments such as koto, shamisen, shakuhachi and also taiko.
 Nozomi created and she released her own album CD "Sky Echo" with Japanese music.

 As a chamber musician, she performed in many countries and festivals, and she released a CD entitled "4 Reasons" with flute quartet ensemble 4tempi, "Early 20th Century Jewels" with the 20 century's works with viola, cello, double bass and harp, the album with Tokyo-Bruxelles Trio (flute, cello and piano).